 Ultimately, though, my take on this is that algorithmic approaches to project scoping and quoting still require expert knowledge and input in order for useful inputs to be entered into the algorithm.
 This being the case, I personally prefer to take an end-to-end approach, which means learning about and defining the requirements, evaluating the circumstances (history, availability of expertise, project management presence, relationship with the client) and then feeding all of this information into an informed statement of work and estimate.
 At ITMAGINATION, I benefit from having healthy, collaborative relationships with my clients and their stakeholders – both business and technical.
 I can also be confident in the project management and the level of technical knowledge and experience around me.
 All of this gives me and my team the confidence to build scope of work statements and estimates that we can confidently present, discuss and probe further with clients and stakeholders.

 Having a proper and comprehensive understanding of a project’s requirements is great and it gives you a high chance of success.
 But it’s not everything.
-We must be prepared for those inevitable moments when – for one reason or another – shit happens and a project deviates from its originally desired path.
+We must be prepared for those inevitable moments when – for one reason or another – setbacks occur and a project deviates from its originally desired path.
 For this reason, it’s always wise to factor in a buffer or margin for error.
 This isn’t about a vendor increasing its margin – applied properly, it’s a safety measure that protects both the client and vendor.
 A safety buffer should allow for a variety of different events that could negatively influence the progression of a project.
 It might be a case of force majeure or it might be due to human factors such as changes in personnel, staff turnover, change in leadership on client side.
 Or it might simply be that something you all thought was rather small has become quite big and will now require more time from everybody.
 Either way, the presence and amount of the buffer should be clearly and transparently communicated by the project manager.
 Buffers are important, and how they are communicated and managed says much about the relationship between client and vendor.
 At ITMAGINATION, we pride ourselves on the transparency and openness with which we handle this with our clients.
 A buffer naturally leads to an increase in the total possible cost, but most people recognize that factoring in a buffer is part of good project management and that it’s better to see such numbers ahead of time, rather than be shocked by them later.

 During my experience at ITMAGINATION, I’ve learned that the most important element of building a project scope or work document and estimation is understanding the client’s expectations, especially their functional requirements.
 This is much easier said than done.
 After all, we all understand things differently and our understandings are shaped by a variety of factors, such our own experiences (both as professionals and as users) and positive or negative sentiments towards specific solutions.